ftrimble/KingMe/README.md

-  Garmin covers the opposite end of the spectrum; where strava has a superb web interface for consolidating your data and tracking your progress, Garmin lacks.However, it is the only dedicated cycling gps device available, and it is leaps and bounds ahead of any similar concept.
+  Garmin covers the opposite end of the spectrum; where strava has a superb web interface for consolidating your data and tracking your progress, Garmin lacks.
+However, it is the only dedicated cycling gps device available, and it is leaps and bounds ahead of any similar concept.
 Unfortunately, they exploit their monopoly here, and charge exorbitant prices for their devices.
 By providing the same functionality integrated into a phone, we can reach a